yazdanasadi/masterthesis/README.md

 # Functional Latent Dynamics

-Functional Latent Dynamics for Irregularly Sampled Time Series Forecasting
+This is the code of ECML-PAKDD 2024 submission: Functional Latent Dynamics for Irregularly Sampled Time Series Forecasting
 # Requirements
 Please refer to the requirements.txt file

+# Training on Goodwin dataset
+To rerun the experiment on the Goodwin Dataset, please run the Goodwin.ipynb notebook.

-# Training and Evaluation
+# Training and Evaluation on Benchmark Models

 We provide an example for ``physionet`` for observing 36 hrs and predicting 12 hrs.
 All the datasets and models can be run in the similar manner.